-In order for the Curriculum Committee to consider a petition for a sixth graded class in English, Language, History and Social Science, Math, Philosophy and Religion or Science and Computer Science, students must have maintained an average of 90% or higher for the three previous terms at Deerfield.
+In order for the Academic Affairs Office to consider a request for a sixth graded class in English, Language, History and Social Science, Math, Philosophy and Religion or Science and Computer Science, students must have maintained an average of 90% or higher for the three previous terms at Deerfield.
 While a 90% average for those terms is necessary to petition for a sixth graded course, such averages do not guarantee approval.
-The Curriculum Committee will decide whether to permit students to take six courses based on their academic standing and their proposed course load.
+The Academic Affairs Office will decide whether to permit students to take six courses based on their academic standing and their proposed course load.

-In order to petition to be considered for enrollment in a Visual & Performing Arts course as a sixth graded class, students must have fulfilled their two-term Visual & Performing Arts diploma requirement.
-The Curriculum Committee will decide whether to permit students to take a sixth course in the Visual and Performing Arts based on the students’ academic standing and their proposed course load.
-Students may take a sixth course [in VPA] as a pass/fail option without having to submit a petition.
+In order to request to be considered for enrollment in a Visual & Performing Arts course as a sixth graded class, students must have fulfilled their two-term Visual & Performing Arts diploma requirement.
+The Academic Affairs Office will decide whether to permit students to take a sixth course in the Visual and Performing Arts based on the students’ academic standing and their proposed course load.
+Any student may request to take a sixth course [in VPA] as a pass/fail option, courses eligible to be taken pass/fail will be labeled with (p/f) in the course title.

 Before they enter Deerfield, all new students are required to take a math placement test to determine an appropriate class.
 Students who have already taken a language they wish to continue studying at Deerfield will take a placement test to determine what level class they should take.
 If the placement in either department is deemed inappropriate after the student arrives, then the section teacher may suggest a change of level.
 Students may also request such a change and should consult with their teacher and their academic advisor before contacting the Dean of Studies, Lydia Hemphill.